Mobile Augmented Reality with Federated Learning in the Metaverse: Enabling Technologies for FL-MAR in the Metaverse

 \subsection{Blockchain and Cryptocurrency}

 Blockchain, which is a distributed ledger, first appeared in 1991.
-Blockchain became widely known when Bitcoin emerged in 2009.
 It stores digital data in blocks, and the blocks are strung together via cryptography.
 The data is time-irreversible by leveraging cryptographic hash functions.
-With the merits of transparency and security, blockchain has numerous prospective applications in finance, government, commerce, etc. In the Metaverse, blockchain technology can be utilized to build a decentralized virtual world, as shown by Kang \textit{et al.} \cite{kang2022blockchain}.
+With the merits of transparency and security, blockchain has numerous prospective applications in finance, government, commerce, etc. In the Metaverse, blockchain technology can be utilized to build a privacy-preserving FL framework, as shown by Kang \textit{et al.} \cite{kang2022blockchain}.
+Blockchain can keep the records of FL model updates transparently while providing a secure approach to aggregating models.
 To protect user privacy, cryptocurrencies are also essential in the Metaverse.
-Cryptocurrencies (e.g., Bitcoin, Litecoin, Ethereum) are powered by blockchain, and Bitcoin is the most well-known cryptocurrency.
+Cryptocurrencies (e.g., Bitcoin, Litecoin, Ethereum) are powered by blockchain.
 Additionally, cryptocurrencies are not physical, they exist only in the decentralized network, and their creation is determined by an algorithm (or protocol).
-The benefits of using cryptocurrencies in the Metaverse include: \begin{itemize} \item Transactions are recorded permanently. \item Privacy is protected.
-There is no third-party bank verifying transactions, so users do not provide sensitive information. \item Fairness and transparency can be achieved since transactions can be scrutinized. \end{itemize}

-Blockchain also enables play-to-earn games.
-Players can earn cryptocurrencies or digital assets through these games.
-Financial incentives can stimulate more users to join the game.
-The more users participate in the game, the more valuable the assets accumulated by senior players will be.
-Hence, incentive mechanisms can be incorporated into play-to-earn games to attract more users.
-This breathes new life into the Metaverse world as well since some people could make a living on the revenue of these games.
+Therefore, cryptocurrencies or some other tokens can be utilized by blockchain as rewards to encourage users to participate in FL.
+Additionally, blockchain can store the raw data and the digital assets generated by MAR users in a secure and transparent environment, leading to a decentralized virtual management world.